 of pairs.
 For example, the choice operator corresponds to set union

 just as before.
-The sequence operator (,
+The sequence operator (,) concatenates

 the content sequences occurring in its operands, but unions the